Coal Show finishes as huge success

 Volunteer Ben Ramsey is also at the coal show for the first time, helping Debbie Maynard, vice president of membership services for the chamber and main organizer of the show.

-The son of Bob Ramsey, he said he has been in college and this is the first show he was old enough to attend.
+The son of Bob Ramsey, Ben said he has been in college and this is the first show he was old enough to attend.

 “It’s amazing,” he said of the show.
 “It’s mind-blowing how fast everything moves with the volunteers and the chamber having their stuff figured out.
 I was thoroughly impressed.”